chrisskrass/soc-fin/README.md

 file with the United_Airlines_2017-04-04 to United_Airlines_2017-04-04  csv's in the same directory.
 The outputed csv can then executed on using plot_hashtag_bar.py, which will output the plot.

 This was a group project for ECE 180 - Programming for Data Analysis class.
+My contribution was on getting data from Twitter via extending the get-old-tweets library.